This set of VLSI Multiple Choice Questions & Answers (MCQs) focuses on “GaAs Fabrication -1”.

 b) n+ layer

 c) p- layer

 d) p+ layer

-Explanation: Implantation of a deep low resistivity n+ layer is done for the formation of source and drain and n-layer for formation of channel layer.
+Explanation: Implantation of a deep low resistivity n+ layer is done for the formation of source and drain and n-layer for the formation of channel layer.

 10. The channel resistance is high for

 a) source contact

 c) gate contact

 Explanation: The channel resistance is in the order of 1000 to 2500 ohm/square which is too high for source and drain contacts.